bredamatt/cardano-notes/revealjs/Governance/governance.md

 6. Sustainability
 7. Liveness

-These definitions will be discussed loosely as we evalaute the different components that constitute the Cardano governance system.
-But first, let us define  why we need a governance system.
+Before we analyse Cardano's Governance system let us define  why we need a governance system to begin with.

 ## Purpose

-For any ecosystem to have a sustainable future, it is necessary to govern a system's evolution.
-Yet the key point, is to figure out in which direction the ecosystem is evolving (to something better, or worse?).
+For any ecosystem to have a sustainable future, it is necessary to govern the system's evolution.
+Yet the key point is to figure out in which direction the ecosystem is evolving (to something better, or worse?).
+Because Cardano is software, a core component of Cardano's governance model is to ensure that the platform, and its related tools and projects evolve sustainably.However, Blockchain systems push software governance to the limit since their ecosystems are more like communities with financial incentives, very much like our everyday economy.
+Hence, one may also argue that sustainable governance of the Cardano ecosystem is somewhat tied to the sustainable growth of its financial system.

-It is quite common to state that the purpose of a governance system is to maximize the utility of its participants.
-It follows that we need to know what the utility function of a participant in the community would be, but for now we can simply state it is about a positive evolution of the Cardano ecosystem.
-An example of this would be when meaningful projects and use-cases are implemented on the Cardano blockchain.

 In general, governance problems arise whenever it becomes rational for an individual actor to game / play the system for his/her own benefit at the expense of the common good of the community.
 Hence, we could say that a particular governance system is good only as far as it makes it rational for system participants to act in the interest of the common good.
-In other words, a well-designed governance mechanism would also be capable of incentivizing agents, or at least indirectly making them act in the interest of the common good, even when it may initially appear rationally not to.
+A well-designed governance mechanism would also be capable of incentivizing agents, or at least indirectly making them act in the interest of the common good, even when it may initially appear rationally not to, or when they may attempt to deviate from the common good.

-The above points are important to take into consideration when assessing the Cardano governance mechanism with respect to the Blockchain Governance definitions below.

-In general, however, we can say that a governance system is focused on maximizing the utility of its community members by guaranteeing that the 7 definitions are satisfied.
+In general, however, we can say that a governance system is focused on maximizing the utility of its community members by guaranteeing that the 7 definitions are satisfied, so we may generally state that there could be an optimal fucntion $\lambda$ that maximizes the utility of the community $U$, given some definition $x_{i}$ for $i \in [1,...,7]$.
+This would however require us to know how to maximize each individual definition, and as will be clear, is not necessarily that straightforward as these definitions are somewhat interrelated.

 ## Blockchain Governance definitions